How To Reach khajuraho

 Surface - Khajuraho is connected by regular and direct bus services with Chhatarpur, Mahoba, Harpalpur, Satna, Panna, Jhansi, Gwalior, Agra, Sagar, Jabalpur, Indore, Bhopal, Varanasi and Allahabad.
 The local bus stand is about half a kilometer from the main sqaure/chowk in town.
 Most budget hotels are within walking distance.

-Khajuraho is 600 kilometers (null miles) SE of Delhi; 415 kilometers (null miles) SW of Varanasi; and 395 kilometers (null miles) SE of Agra.
+Khajuraho is 600 kilometers ( miles) SE of Delhi; 415 kilometers ( miles) SW of Varanasi; and 395 kilometers ( miles) SE of Agra.